-This Management Discussion and Analysis ("MD&A") of Chakana Copper Corp. (the "Company" or "Chakana") dated April 28, 2021, provides an analysis of the Company's financial results for the nine months ended February 28, 2021.
-The following information should be read in conjunction with the accompanying unaudited condensed interim consolidated financial statements for the nine months ended February 28, 2021 with accompanying notes, which have been prepared in accordance with International Financial Reporting Standards ("IFRS") and International Accounting Standards Board.
+This Management's Discussion and Analysis ("MD&A") of Chakana Copper Corp. (the "Corporation" or "Chakana") dated September 23, 2021, provides an analysis of the Corporation's financial results for the year ended May 31, 2021.
+The following information should be read in conjunction with the accompanying audited consolidated financial statements for the year ended May 31, 2021 with accompanying notes, which have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board.

-All dollar figures are expressed in Canadian dollars, unless otherwise stated.
-The Company's condensed interim consolidated financial statements and MD&A are available on www.sedar.com.
+All dollar figures are expressed in Canadian dollars unless otherwise stated.
+The Corporation's consolidated financial statements and MD&A are available on www.sedar.com.

-COMPANY OVERVIEW
+CORPORATION OVERVIEW

-Chakana Copper Corp. was incorporated on May 2, 2011, under the laws of the province of British Columbia, Canada, and changed its name from Hadrian Resources Inc. on August 4, 2011 to Chakana Copper Corp. on January 30, 2018.
-The Company is a mineral exploration company listed on the TSX Venture Exchange ("TSX-V") under the symbol "PERU".
-The Company is currently engaged in the exploration and development of mineral properties, with prospects for copper, gold and silver in Peru.
+Chakana Copper Corp. was incorporated on May 2, 2011, under the laws of the province of British Columbia, Canada.
+The Corporation is a mineral exploration corporation listed on the TSX Venture Exchange ("TSX-V") under the symbol "PERU".
+The Corporation is currently engaged in the exploration and development of mineral properties, with prospects for copper, gold and silver in Peru.

 The head office and principal address is 800 West Pender Street, Suite 1430, Vancouver, British Columbia, V6C 2V6, Canada.
-The records office of the Company is located at 1055 West Pender Street, Suite 1500, Vancouver, British Columbia, V6E 4V7, Canada.
+The records office of the Corporation is located at 1055 West Pender Street, Suite 1500, Vancouver, British Columbia, V6E 4V7, Canada.

-The Company is currently advancing the Soledad Project near Aija, in the Ancash region of the highly prolific Miocene mineral belt of Peru.
-The Company's goal is to find and advance mineral projects to an economic resource within a single commodity cycle for further development by mid-tier and/or major mining companies.
-The Company looks for de-risked projects that have the characteristics of large above average grade mineral systems with significant upside potential.
-The Company employs the latest technological innovations to test the upside potential of projects with aggressively funded exploration programs.
+The Corporation is currently advancing the Soledad Project near Aija, in the Ancash region of the highly prolific Miocene mineral belt of Peru.
+The Corporation's goal is to find and advance mineral projects to an economic resource within a single commodity cycle for further development by mid-tier and/or major mining companies.
+The Corporation looks for de-risked projects that have the characteristics of large above average grade mineral systems with significant upside potential.
+The Corporation employs the latest technological innovations to test the upside potential of projects with aggressively funded exploration programs.